Mhas40/Handwritten-Digits-and-Alphabets-Classification-Reply-through-voide-/README.md

 4. A browser window will open:

--Draw a digit or letter → Click "Recognize & Speak" -Or type text → Click "Play Text"
+- Draw a digit or letter → Click "Recognize & Speak"
+- Or type text → Click "Play Text"